 - Light rail: Porto’s light rail system is a convenient & cost-effective option for moving around the city.
 The entire network connects 68 stations and is Portugal’s biggest rapid transit system.

-- Tram (streetcar): Porto’s first streetcar began operating at the end of the 19th century.
-Over 120 years later, 3 of these tram lines remain.
-Although we didn’t get a chance to ride one, we did see the famous Line 1 (Passeio Alegre-Infante) in operation, taking locals & tourists from central Porto north along the coast toward Matosinhos.
-Next time!
+- Tram (streetcar): Porto’s first streetcar began transporting locals at the end of the 19th century.
+Today, 3 tram lines are still operational.
+The famous Line 1 (Passeio Alegre-Infante) runs from central Porto north along the coast.

 - Water taxi: if you need to cross the Douro River, local water taxis provide a convenient alternative to walking up and over one of the 6 bridges.